From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 \subsubsection{Architecture and preliminary results}

-A four-layer fully connected network is considered for both the branch and trunk networks.
+A three-layer fully connected network is considered for both the branch and trunk networks.
 Neural network and optimization-related parameters are tabulated in \cref{tab:parameters}.
-For the linear elasticity problem, $N_{br} = 200$ and $N_{tr} = 100$, and the formula for the prediction of a vector-valued is based on \cref{rem:vectorvalued}.
+For the linear elasticity and hyperelasticity problems, $N_{br} = 200$ and $N_{tr} = 100$, and the prediction of vector-valued outputs is based on \cref{rem:vectorvalued}.